 - Emissions of carbon monoxide (CO) are not counted as outgoing source stream in the mass balance, but are considered as the molar equivalent of CO2 emissions (Article 25(2)).
-This is easily accomplished by just not listing the CO as outgoing material. - Where biomass materials or fuels are included in a mass balance, the CC_i is to be adjusted for the fossil fraction only.
-Where biomass is assumed to belong to output streams, the operator should provide a justification to the competent authority for this assumption.
-The methodology proposed must avoid underestimations of emissions. - It is important to comply with the principle of completeness of the monitoring data, i.e. all input materials and fuels must be taken into account, if not monitored by an approach outside the mass balance.
+This is easily accomplished by just not listing the CO as outgoing material. - It is important to comply with the principle of completeness of the monitoring data, i.e. all input materials and fuels must be taken into account, if not monitored by an approach outside the mass balance.
 However, in some cases it may be difficult to determine smaller amounts of carbon precisely.
 In this situation the operator should explore whether the material may be considered a de-minimis source stream (see section 4.4.3).
 In particular, assuming the amount of carbon leaving the installation in slag or wastes as zero may be considered an applicable estimation method for such de-minimis source streams.
 This would be similar to assuming a conversion factor of 100% in case of the standard methodology.